-- After a long winter season, there’s a good chance that a lack of warm weather has caused you to neglect your humidor and the cigars inside it.
-Occasionally, despite all your efforts to care for your cigars, they dry out and you need to bring them back to life.
-If you find yourself in this situation no need to fret.
+After a long winter season, there’s a good chance that a lack of warm weather has caused you to neglect your humidor and the cigars inside it.
+Despite all your efforts to care for your cigars, they may dry out and may need to be resuscitated.
+If you find yourself in this situation, DON’T WORRY!
 Your cigars can be brought back to life if the wrapper hasn’t cracked, and they have not become so dry that all the oils have evaporated from the tobaccos.

 - Re-prime your humidor with a moist, but not wet, cloth.
 Use only distilled water.
-Don’t use tap water.
+Do not use tap water.

-- Recharge your humidification element by adding 1 ounce of distilled water.
-Wait 3 days and check again.
-If the humidity isn’t rising, add another 1 ounce.
+- Recharge your humidification element by adding one ounce of distilled water.
+Wait three days and check again.
+If the humidity isn’t rising, add another ounce.
 The humidor will gradually return to the optimal 70% relative humidity and the cigars will follow suit.

-- If the humidity is not rising after 6 days, you may need to add a stabilizer solution called PG (propylene glycol) solution.
-Add 1 ounce to your humidification system.
-Keep adding an additional 1 ounce of distilled water every 3 days until the humidity returns to 70% (note: humidity can be between 70 – 72).
+- If the humidity is not rising after six days, you may need to add a PG (propylene glycol) stabilizer solution.
+Add one ounce to your humidification system.
+Keep adding an additional ounce of distilled water every three days until the humidity returns to 67-72%

-- Wait.
-It takes from one to three weeks to re-humidify a cigar, depending on ring gauge and how dry your cigar is.
+- WAIT… BE PATIENT!
+It takes from one to three weeks to re-humidify a cigar, depending on the ring gauge and how dry your cigar is.
 It is not enough to just humidify the wrapper; moisture must reach back into the innermost leaves of the filler.
 Again, this takes time.
 A cigar that hasn’t been properly rejuvenated will smoke hot with an unpleasant, bitter taste–so be patient.

 CIGAR CARE – SUMMER:

-Avoid Over-Humidification This Summer Last month we addressed how to nurse our neglected cigars back to health.
-This post is your annual reminder that with summer rapidly approaching the humidity levels will rise running the risk of over humidification.
-You might already know this, but just in case you don’t: The ideal humidor conditions are 70°F (21°C) and 70% humidity and paying extra attention to your levels in the summer months is needed.
-So crank those AC units, move your humidors away from windows, sunlight, and the outdoors because it would be a shame to not enjoy those sticks during the most excellent season in the Midwest.
+Avoid over humidification during the summer months.
+In the prior section, we addressed how to nurse our neglected cigars back to health.
+During the summer months, we are reminding you that the humidity levels will rise, running the risk of over humidification.
+You might already know this, but just in case you forget, the ideal humidor conditions are 70°F (21°C) and 69-72% humidity so pay extra attention to your temperature and humidification levels.
+So crank those AC units, move your humidors away from windows, direct sunlight, and the outdoors as it would be a travesty to not enjoy those premium cigars during the summer months in the Midwest!